hello-rust/show/episode/5/README.md

 ![YouTube video thumbnail](./thumb.jpg)

-Today we will do a quick interview question called "balanced brackets" (I'm hiding a bug in my code, can you find it? 😉 Answer here: https://github.com/hello-rust/show/pull/31)
+Today we will do a quick interview question called "balanced brackets"

 I maintain a list of common interview questions on Github, that is perfect for some quick fun exercise from time to time.
 In this case I'd like to introduce you to a task called "balanced brackets", which is some sort of state machine, to check if an input consisting of brackets has exactly one closing bracket for each opening bracket.
+(Psst...
+I'm hiding a bug in my code, can you find it? 😉 Answer here: https://github.com/hello-rust/show/pull/31)

 [Watch now on Youtube!](https://youtu.be/XcuLHO8z_RA)